angela-ren/syslib2024/README.md

 I can do *italics*.

 If I put text in backticks for inline code foratting.
-For example, here is the 'Is' command.
+For example, here is the `Is` command.

 Or, I can do a code block: